oskareriksson/webapplicationdevelopment-final/README.md

 #### Description

-A single page application where you can fetch your stats in the game Overwatch, using a community made API in wait for an official version Enter your Battletag, select region, select platform, choose game mode and use the fetch buttons to get your stats!
+A single page application where you can fetch your stats in the game Overwatch, using a community made API in wait for an official version.

+Enter your Battletag, select region, select platform, choose game mode and use the fetch buttons to get your stats!
 If you don't have a battletag, fear not!
 Use one of these sample tags:

 * MOONMOON#1629, PC, US
 * Seagull#1894, PC, US